 In addition to in-the-moment customer wins, an interesting implication of cobrowsing is its ability to provide historical data to marketing teams, via integration with website analytics tools.

-When used in a support environment, cobrowsing leverages the organisation's website, allowing agents to see, understand and solve issues in real time.
+When used in a support environment, cobrowsing leverages your brand's website, allowing advisors to see, understand and resolve issues in real time.

-With 90% of customer's interactions starting on an organisation's website, a large part of their customer journey context is wrapped up on their browsing session.
+With 90% of customer conversations starting on an business' website, a large part of their customer journey context is wrapped up on their browsing session.

-The issue for support agents is that this context is lost when customers call in.
+The issue for support teams is that this context is lost when customers call in.

-Cobrowsing allows phone agents to see exactly what the customer is looking at, usually by asking them to read out a 6 digit PIN.
+Cobrowsing allows phone advisors to see exactly what the customer is looking at, usually by asking them to read out a 6 digit PIN.

-For complex and form-heavy websites in particular, cobrowsing increases first call resolution by giving agents the information they need to understand the customer's issue.
+For complex and form-heavy websites in particular, cobrowsing increases first contact resolution by giving advisors the information they need to understand the customer's issue.

 If you've read this far, we don't need to tell you how important the customer experience is.

-The more complicated issue is, of course, how to actually improve your customer experience.
+The more complicated issue is, of course, how to actually improve the customer experience.

 95% of customers say they would prefer slower support if it meant the quality of help was higher.

-Cobrowsing is the ultimate tool to provide high quality, relevant customer support in the place they are most likely to need it: your website.
+That's why cobrowsing is the ultimate tool to provide high-quality, relevant customer support in the place they are most likely to need it: your website.

-Aberdeen Group shows that cobrowsing is helping companies accomplish far greater annual improvements to customer satisfaction (5.1% compared to 1.4%), achieved by minimising customer effort by having the customer and the support agent able to joinly navigate the website in real time.
+Aberdeen Group shows that cobrowsing is helping companies accomplish far greater annual improvements to customer satisfaction (5.1% compared to 1.4%), achieved by minimizing customer effort.

-Being able to view customer journey context helps agents to empathise and build rapport, especially during longer calls.
+Being able to view customer journey context helps advisors to empathise and build rapport, especially during longer calls.